ghodss/kubernetes.github.io/docs/user-guide/secrets/index.md

 secret "mysecret" created
 ```

-**Encoding Note:** The serialized JSON and YAML values of secret data are encoded as
+**Encoding Note:** The serialized JSON and YAML values of secret data are
-base64 strings.
-Newlines are not valid within these strings and must be
+encoded as base64 strings.
+Newlines are not valid within these strings and must
-omitted (i.e. do not use `-b` option of `base64` which breaks long lines.)
+be omitted.
+When using the `base64` utility on Darwin/OS X users should avoid
+using the `-b` option to split long lines.
+Conversely Linux users *should* add
+the option `-w 0` to `base64` commands.

 #### Decoding a Secret